Ismat-Samadov/rule_based_system/README.md

 - **API Documentation**: https://rule-based-system.onrender.com/docs
 - **Frontend**: Deploy on Vercel (see instructions below)

-⚠️ **Important**: Backend is on Render free tier - first request may take **30-60 seconds** to wake up from sleep.
+⚠️ **Important**: Backend is on Render free tier - first request may take **4-5 minutes** to wake up from sleep.
 Subsequent requests are instant.

 ---